 Our Story in the Making Young People’s Programme

-Secretary of State Brandon Lewis has today (13 August) announced an exciting Centenary youth programme to highlight the contribution of Northern Ireland’s young people to society.
+On 13 August 2021, Secretary of State Brandon Lewis announced an exciting Centenary youth programme highlighting the contribution of Northern Ireland’s young people to society.

-The wide-ranging Our Story in the Making Young People’s Programme, which is being run by Youth Action NI with support from the Northern Ireland Office, will offer six inter-connecting strands of activity across radio, theatre, online, singing-songwriting, youth work and a young people’s symposium.
-These will take place from August to December 2021, and will encourage youth leadership, creativity and active engagement with civic society.
+The wide-ranging Our Story in the Making Young People’s Programme, facilitated by Youth Action NI with support from the Northern Ireland Office, offered six inter-connecting strands of activity across radio, theatre, online, singing-songwriting, youth work and a young people’s gathering.
+These took place from August to December 2021, and encouraged youth leadership, creativity and active engagement with civic society.

 Welcoming the launch of the scheme, Secretary of State Brandon Lewis said: “This ambitious and dynamic programme offers young people in Northern Ireland a fantastic opportunity to get involved in fun activities while learning useful skills to make a real difference to society.